carbon-language/carbon-lang/docs/design/README.md

 ##### Assignment, copying, and moving

-You may use an anonymous struct literal to assign or initialize a `struct` variable.
+You may use a _structural data class literal_, also known as a _struct literal_, to assign or initialize a variable with a `class` type.

 ```carbon
 var sprocket: Widget = {.x = 3, .y = 4, .z = 5, .payload = "Sproing"};